seymenbahtiyar/Git_Commands/README.md

 # Initialize a new Git repository.
 git init

+# Create a copy of a Git repository from a remote source onto your local machine.
+git clone "Clone URL"

 # Add all files in the working directory to the staging area for the next commit.
 git add .